Last Updated on July 2, 2026 by Daniel Globe

 Use the Southwest website or app for online convenience, enter your confirmation number and last name, and complete the process quickly.

-If you’re traveling without checked bags, head straight to the gate after checking in and keep your day light, simple, and on your terms.
+If you’re traveling without checked bags, head straight to the gate after checking in and keep your day simple.

 What Do You Need Before Southwest Check-In?